-Christmas is over, you’re looking over your new years eve memories, and your bank account is probably shaking its head at you.
-For most of us, we will have to wait five weeks till payday, and suddenly you are feeling very low.
-The January Blues have now arrived.
+Christmas is over, you’re looking over your new years eve memories, smiling, while your bank account is probably shaking its head at you now you have to beat the January blues

 Like many others across the world, I grab my umbrella and my scarf and set out into the world.

-To help you get through the woes of January, here are four things you can do to up your mood and beat the blues.
+To help you get through the woes of January, here are four things you can do to up your mood and beat the January blues

 #1 – Do things that make you happy.